First Nations Education Costs Scholarship

 - The next round of applications open on:

 4 Oct 2022

 Commencing Students; Continuing Students

-- Value: $1000+
+- Value: up to $8000

-- Duration: 1 year scholarship (students can reapply each year)
+- Duration: 1 year scholarship

 Am I Eligible?

-- an Indigenous Australian citizen;
+- a First Nations Australian citizen;

 - enrolled in a Charles Sturt course as a Commonwealth supported student in a Commonwealth supported place;

 - a commencing or continuing student.
 Continuing students must have a Grade Point Average (GPA) of 3.0 or higher (pass grade average);

 - applicants must not be in receipt of the Centrelink Student Start up Loan or have received a payment from any other source for the same purpose of education costs.